ThinkR-open/isc-proposal/README.md

 ## Deadline

 The deadline for submitting the proposal being Sunday April 1, 2018, we plan on sending everything around the 29th.

+## Random discussion / Comments

+Feel free to leave comments or question on [this issue](https://github.com/ThinkR-open/isc-proposal/issues/3)